repository-preservation/lcmap-mastodon/README.rst

 ---------------
 You have the option to manage ingest from the command line as well.
 Just build an uberjar with leiningen, and export environment variables for the ${CHIPMUNK_HOST}, ${PARTITION_LEVEL}, ${DATA_TYPE}
-and ${ARD_HOST}.
-The ${ARD_HOST} is an instance of Mastodon running in server mode.
-It is this Mastodon instance which exposes the ARD over HTTP for ingest.
+and ${DATA_HOST}.
+The ${DATA_HOST} is an instance of Mastodon running in server mode.
+It is this Mastodon instance which exposes the Data over HTTP for ingest.

-If you want to ingest Auxiliary data instead of ARD, you'll need to set the DATA_TYPE accordingly, and also define ${AUX_HOST}.
+If you want to ingest Auxiliary data instead of ARD, you'll need to set the DATA_TYPE accordingly.

 Optionally, you can export FROM_DATE and TO_DATE environment variables, to filter by year the ARD you're concerned with.
 Format is: YYYY.